Code4Community/Code4Community.github.io/tutorials/setup.md

 ## Part 5: Install Visual Studio Code

-Once we have Chrome and Git we can install our third and final thing which is Visual Studio Code.
+Once we have a modren browser and Git we can install our third and final thing which is Visual Studio Code.
 The link for that can be found [here](https://code.visualstudio.com/download){:target="blank" rel="noopener"}.
 You should land here:

 ![](../images/tutorials/setup/VS-code-install.JPG)